cadet-salzburg/_2RealKinectWrapper/readme.md

 Supported Platforms
 -------------------

-	Win7 (OpenNI, Microsoft Kinect)
+* Win7 (OpenNI, Microsoft Kinect)
-    	MacOS (just OpenNI)
+* MacOS (just OpenNI
-	Planned Linux

-Prerequistites
+* Linux support is planned

+Prerequisites
 --------------

 Install device driver:

-		The microsoft comes with it's own driver and installs it automatically.
+* The Kinect comes with it's own microsoft driver which is installed automatically.
-		OpenNI installs the PrimeSense driver as default.
-If you want to use a Kinect with OpenNI be sure to install the patched driver: https://github.com/avin2/SensorKinect  (in the bin folder you find the driver just double click and install it)
+* OpenNI installs the PrimeSense driver as default.

+If you want to use a Kinect with OpenNI be sure to install the patched Kinect driver from:

-	You need to:
+	https://github.com/avin2/SensorKinect  ( the patch comes in the form of an executable that can be found in the bin folder )

-		if you want to use OpenNI
+If you want to use the OpenNI SDK you need to:

-			* install newest unstable OpenNI lib --> http://openni.org/
+* install the newest unstable OpenNI lib  ( http://openni.org/ )
-			* install newest unstable NITE SDK --> http://openni.org/
+* install the newest unstable NITE SDK ( http://openni.org/ )

-		or for Microsoft's Kinect SDK
+If you want to use the Microsoft Kinect SDK you need to:

-			* install newest MS Kinect SDK --> http://www.microsoft.com/en-us/kinectforwindows/develop/
+* install the newest MS Kinect SDK  ( http://www.microsoft.com/en-us/kinectforwindows/develop/ )

-	Note if you want to use both SDKs on your system (Win7), you can install all of the above libs.
-And switch the driver in the device manager of windows
+	If you want to use both Microsoft and OpenNI SDKs on your system (Win7), you need to install all of the above libs and switch the driver accordingly in the windows device manager.

 Build
 -----